 10.5 If any Article or provision of the Anti-Racism Code is held invalid, unenforceable or illegal for any reason, the Anti-Racism Code shall remain otherwise in full force apart from such Article or provision which shall be deemed deleted insofar as it is invalid, unenforceable or illegal.

 10.6 The Anti-Racism Code is governed by and shall be construed in accordance with Indian law.
 Strictly without prejudice to the provisions of Articles 5 and 8 of the Anti-Racism Code, disputes relating to the Anti-Racism Code shall be submitted to arbitration and conclusively resolved by a single arbitrator appointed by mutual consent or failing which by such process as is laid down in The Arbitration and Conciliation Act 1996.
 The parties shall share equally the costs, fees and other expenses of the single arbitrator appointed by them in accordance with The Arbitration and Conciliation Act, 1996, or any statutory modification or re-enactment then in effect.

 10.7 The venue for arbitration shall be Mumbai and the arbitration shall be conducted in the English language.

 10.8 The decision of the arbitrator shall be in writing and shall be final and binding upon the parties.
-Each party shall bear its own lawyers' fees and charges and shall pay one half of the costs and expenses of such arbitration, subject always to the final award of the arbitrator as to costs.
+Each party shall bear its own lawyers’ fees and charges and shall pay an equal share of the costs and expenses of such arbitration, subject always to the final award of the arbitrator as to costs.